-The Association's underwriting performance in 2017 continued to be affected by market pressure on premium rates.
-The technical result, after allowing for the attribution of investment return on the claims reserves, was a deficit of US\$ 1.0 million (2016: surplus of US\$ 0.3 million).
-The overall surplus after tax was US\$2.0 million (2016: surplus of US\$0.2 million) after allocation from investment return in the non-technical account and taxation.
+TTI's underwriting performance in 2018 continued to be affected by market pressure on premium rates.
+The technical result, after allowing for the attribution of investment return on the claims reserves, was a surplus of US\$ 1.9 million (2017: deficit of US\$ 1.0 million).
+The overall deficit after tax was US\$ 0.9 million (2017: surplus of US\$2.0 million).

 The principal Key Performance Indicators ("KPIs") by which performance is monitored by the Board are set out in the charts below.
-The position is shown as at the end of 2017 and 2016.
+The position is shown as at the end of 2018 and 2017.

-2017 2016
+2018 2017

 AM Best rating A- (Excellent) A- (Excellent)

-Surplus and reserves US\$63.8m US\$61.7m
+Surplus and reserves US\$62.8m US\$63.8m

-Technical result (after attribution of investment return) US\$(1.0m) US\$0.3m
+Technical result (after attribution of investment return) US\$1.9m US\$(1.0m)

-Investment return (incl.exchange gains/losses, after attribution of investment return) US\$2.8m US\$0.3m
+Investment return (incl. exchange gains/losses, after attribution of investment return to technical account) US\$(2.7)m US\$2.8m

-Net result US\$2.0m US\$0.2m
+Net result US\$(0.9)m US\$2.0m

-The Association's financial strategy, approved by the Board, is to maintain within the business sufficient capital to meet regulatory requirements, and to maintain an AM Best rating of A-(Excellent) over the insurance market cycle, with a substantial margin in each case.
-The directors are satisfied that both elements of this strategy have been maintained throughout 2017.
+TTI's financial strategy, approved by the Board, is to maintain within the business sufficient capital to meet regulatory requirements, and to maintain an AM Best rating of A- (Excellent) over the insurance market cycle, with a substantial margin in each case.
+The Directors are satisfied that both elements of this strategy have been maintained throughout 2018.